-The police will aggressively investigate credible reports of terroristic threatening.
+The police will aggressively investigate all reports of terroristic threatening.
+In addition, a Pennsylvania terroristic threats charge can have serious long-term consequences.

-A Pennsylvania terroristic threats charge can have serious long-term consequences.
-Depending on the circumstances, it can be graded as a misdemeanor or felony, leading to jail time, substantial court costs, and permanent damage to your reputation and standing in the community.
+Depending on the circumstances, a charge of terroristic threats can be graded as a misdemeanor or felony, possibly leading to jail time, substantial court costs, and permanent damage to your reputation and standing in your community.

 Unfortunately, the impact of a conviction for terroristic threats can be even more devastating for a young adult.
 A terroristic threat charge may prevent a young adult from entering a 1st-time offender program that would enable the juvenile to get the criminal case expunged from their record.